UniSuper: Fund history

-UniSuper was founded in 1 October 2000, as a result of a merger between the Superannuation Scheme for Australian Universities (SSAU) and the Tertiary Education Superannuation Scheme (TESS).
+UniSuper was founded on 1 October 2000, as a result of a merger between the Superannuation Scheme for Australian Universities (SSAU) and the Tertiary Education Superannuation Scheme (TESS).
 Prior to the merger, UniSuper had been the trustee for the SSAU.

 UniSuper has pursued a strategy of buying 'fortress' stocks (defensible against disruption), as well as bringing investment functions in-house, in order to achieve significant returns over time.

 In May 2024, due to a misconfiguration of a Google Cloud VMware Engine Private Cloud by Google operators as a result of leaving a parameter blank, a previously unknown bug was triggered, resulting in all of UniSuper's data on the platform being deleted.
 The vast majority of data was later recovered from backup sources, and Google put in place safeguards to ensure a similar incident would not happen again.
 Google described it as a "one-of-a-kind" event which had never previously occurred within Google Cloud.